Xenon-2/Futaba-Multiprotocol/README.md

 # Futaba-Multiprotocol
 Serial Multiprotocol interface for Futaba or every transmitter with PPM interface ( via trainer port ).

-**Goal:** Give to all Futaba radios and more in general to all PPM capable radios, the possibility to use the multiprotocol module Banggood iRangeX IRX4 Plus via serial connection.<br />
+**Goal:** Give to all Futaba radios and more in general to all PPM capable radios, the possibility to use the multiprotocol module Banggood iRangeX IRX4 Plus via **serial connection**.<br />

 **Adavantages:** <br />
 1: Use your own trusted transmitter.<br />
 2: Use transmitter that has proprietary firmware, stable and solid( e.g. Futaba, Spektrum, Jr ... )<br />
 **3: Avoid "Loss of conformity" (EU law 2019/947) of your trasmitter installing firmwares versions of OpenTx or EdgeTx, not certified by the constructor.**<br />
-4: Save money, no need to buy other trasmitters.
+4: Save money, no need to buy other trasmitters.<br />
+5: Using the multiprotocol module Banggood iRangeX IRX4 Plus in **serial mode** is far more simpler and safer then using **PPM mode**, no need to select protocol via the knob and bank of memory.
+Also avoid the risk to destroy contacts of the knob.<br />

 **USAGE**<br />
 After turning on the transmitter, the last used protocol is prompted.<br />